AlexanderHomer/.github.io/orientation/vacation-requests.md

 ---

-layout: default
-title: Vacation Requests
+# Vacation Requests

----
--
-If two residents at different locations want the same week, permission from Dr. Noonan is required.
+* If 2 residents at different locations want the same week, need permission from Dr. Noonan

--
-No vacation during the first 7 days of a rotation.
+* No vacation during 1st 7 days of a rotation

--
-The PGY-3 typically covers calls over the Christmas holiday.

--
-Tufts: provide 3 months notice to Dr. Scott for vacations or conferences.

--
-RIH: give 2 months notice to Dr. Groblewski.

--
-Brockton: give ample notice to Lori Keany.
-Do not expect to have the weekends before or after off.

--
+* In general, the PGY-3 take the calls during the x-mas holiday (so only one resident is on call)

+## Sites

+* **Tufts:** 3-month notice of vacations & conferences (NEOS, national) to ?Dr. Scott?
+* **RIH:** 2-month notice of vacations & conferences (NEOS, national) to Dr. Groblewski
+* **Brockton:** way, way advance in notice of vacations & conferences (NEOS, national) to Lori Keany.
+  * **Do not count on being off the weekend before/after a vacation**

-Children's: notify Dr. Gi-Soo Lee and Alanna Boyson 2 months in advance and coordinate with the MEEI resident.
+* **Children’s:** 2-month notice of vacations to Dr. Gi-Soo Lee and Alanna Boyson + the MEEI resident on service with you (who make the schedule)

-    ### Deadlines for submission
+## Deadlines for vacation submission to Dr. Scott and Dr. Noonan

-      - April 1 &ndash; requests for July to September
+April 1 – July to September

-      - July 1 &ndash; requests for October to December
+July 1 – October to December

-      - October 1 &ndash; requests for January to March
+October 1 – January to March

-      - January 1 &ndash; requests for April to June
+January 1 – April to June